 Located on the western hills of Medellín, Comuna 13 soon attracted the attention of traffickers.
 With its location near a main highway, these traffickers realised they could use the area to easily transport weapons, drugs and money in and out of the city.

-But after years of cartel rule, the Colombia military entered Comuna 13 Medellín in October 2002 attempting to overthrow the rebel groups in a multi-day siege.
+But after years of cartel rule, the Colombian military entered Comuna 13 Medellín in October 2002.
+And in a multi-day siege – called Operation Orion – began to overthrow the rebel groups.
 Bullet holes from that pivotal point in the area’s history remain visible today.

 Evolution into One of Medellín’s Most Popular Tourist Spots

-In the current day, you might associate Comuna 13 with the vibrant art or the confident street performers.
+Today, you might associate Comuna 13 with vibrant art or confident street performers.
 But, it still remains an area of low socioeconomic status.

-Despite this, visiting Comuna 13 is not a trip to view poverty or feel sorry for the residents.
+Despite this, visiting Comuna 13 isn’t a trip to view poverty or feel sorry for the residents.
 Instead, it’s very much a celebration of the transformation over the last 20 years.

-Comuna 13 might not have the money, status or high-rise buildings compared with neighbourhoods like El Poblado.
+Comuna 13 might not have the money, status or towering buildings compared with other neighbourhoods.
 But, it has soul, purpose, community and a vision for a better future.

 Why You Should Visit Medellín’s Comuna 13